smwesten-usgs/swb2/doc_src/pages/index.md

-For best results, the user must carefully consider whether the D8 flow-direction grid should be generated from an unfilled or a filled digital elevation model and if SWB’s treatment of flow-direction grid values that are not a power of 2 (as a depression) is acceptable.
+For best results, the user must carefully consider whether the D8 flow-direction grid should be generated from an unfilled or a filled digital elevation model and if SWB's treatment of flow-direction grid values that are not a power of 2 (as a depression) is acceptable.
 In addition, some researchers suggest that the traditional filling procedure used to prepare grids for use in determining D8 flow direction